rgraciano/echo-sonos/README.md

 2. Go back into the Alexa Skill console, open your skill, click "Skill Information", choose Lambda ARN and paste that ARN string in.
 3. Now you're ready to put it all together.
 Try "Alexa, use Sonos to play test"

+# Optional Server Setup
+The files in the server folder are shell scripts to automatically update the server when the presets file is changed.
+There are 2 versions, a generic version and the a version for use on a Raspberry Pi.
+Both versions require the installation of `inotify-tools`.
+1. Copy the shell scripts to your server, (I used the home directory),
+2. Add the following lines to /etc/rc.local before `exit 0` node /[dir]/[to]/node-sonos-http-api-master/server.js&
+	echo "started node" > /[log location]/startup.log
+	bash /[dir]/[to]/daemon.sh&
+	echo "started daemon" > /[log location]/startup.log
+For example, on rasperry pi it might look like:
+	node /home/pi/node-sonos-http-api-master/server.js&
+	echo "started node" > /home/pi/startup.log
+	bash /home/pi/daemon.sh&
+	echo "started daemon" > /home/pi/startup.log
+3. Restart the server

 # Troubleshooting
 1. If you have trouble with your node server not triggering the music even when you hit it on localhost, it probably can't find Sonos.
 If it crashes with a message about "discovery" being "null" then that's definitely the case.
 Usually you're on the wrong wifi network, you forgot to close your Sonos application (which screws everything up), or your server died for some reason and you didn't notice.
 2. If your Lambda test doesn't work, then you might have a case mis-match between the preset name in presets.json and the value in the Lambda test.
 It's also possible Lambda can't reach your host because your DynDNS setup isn't working, or a firewall is blocking it.
 If you're unsure, try the Maker plugin on IFTTT, to see if you can get it working externally from someplace else.